inducer/loopy/doc/ref_call.rst

 ----------------------------

 In :mod:`loopy`, a :class:`loopy.TranslationUnit` is a collection of callables and entrypoints.
-Callable are of type :class`:loopy.kernel.function_interface.InKernelCallable`.
-Any expression node which has a callable corresponding to it appears as :class:`~loopy.symbolic.ResolvedFunction`.
+Callables are of type :class`:loopy.kernel.function_interface.InKernelCallable`.
+Functions start life as simple :class:`pymbolic.primitives.Call` nodes.
+Call resolution turns the function identifiers in those calls into :class:`~loopy.symbolic.ResolvedFunction` objects.
+Each resolved function has an entry in :attr:`TranslationUnit.callables_table`.
 The process of realizing a function as a :class:`~loopy.kernel.function_interface.InKernelCallable` is referred to as resolving.

-During code-generation process for a :class:`~loopy.TranslationUnit`, a callable is *specialized* depending on the types and shapes of the arguments passed at a call site.
+During code generation for a :class:`~loopy.TranslationUnit`, a (resolved) callable is *specialized* depending on the types and shapes of the arguments passed at a call site.
 For example, a call to ``sin(x)`` in :mod:`loopy` is type-generic to begin with, but it later specialized to either ``sinf``, ``sin`` or ``sinl``